 Garlic, lemon, butter, and white wine are the ingredients used to make scampi sauce.
 Don’t worry if you don’t drink alcohol or are serving children as the alcohol cooks off so there’s no buzz.
 All that’s left is more depth in flavor.

-Which white wine should I use for shrimp scampi?
+Which white wine is best for cooking shrimp scampi?

 Pinot Grigio is very dry, making it an outstanding choice for shrimp scampi.
 If you don’t have any of that, you can use a dry or unoaked Chardonnay to do the work for you.
 You can also use white cooking wine which tends to be dry by nature.

-What can I use instead of white wine in shrimp scampi?
+What can I use as a substitute for white wine in shrimp scampi?

 Chicken broth or water make for fine substitutes if you don’t have white wine to use for your shrimp scampi.
 Of those 2, I suggest the chicken broth since it will add more flavor than water alone.